Jamie Caroline: Formula 3

 In October 2016, Caroline contested the BRDC British F3 Autumn Trophy with Douglas Motorsport alongside ADAC F4 champion Joey Mawson.
 He achieved a podium and finished fifth in the overall standings.
 He returned to the series in 2018 at the Spa round, driving for Carlin.
 In 2019, he competed in the final round of the F3 Asian Winter Series for BlackArts Racing.

 British GT

 In 2019, Jamie Caroline entered the Brands Hatch round of the British GT Championship, driving for HHC Motorsport with Ruben Del Sarte.

 For the 2020 season, Caroline was entered in TF Sport's GT4 squad, partnered with ex-Carrera Cup driver Dan Vaughan.
 They finished the season as champions of the GT4 category.

-For the 2021 season, Caroline entered the last two rounds of British GT with Speedworks motorsport partnered with John Ferguson in the Toyota Gazoo Racing GR Supra GT4 qualifying second at Oulton park to Darren turner in his first outing in the car then scoring pole by half a second over Sennan fielding at Donington Park.
+For the 2021 season, Caroline competed in the final two rounds of the British GT Championship with Speedworks Motorsport, partnered with John Ferguson in the Toyota Gazoo Racing GR Supra GT4.
+In his debut with the car, he qualified second at Oulton Park, behind Darren Turner, and later secured pole position at Donington Park by half a second over Sennan Fielding.